White-tailed nuthatch: Description and ecology

 It is 12 cm long, slightly smaller than the other related Himalayan nuthatches, and may be identified by the buff underside, smaller beak than in the Kashmir nuthatch (S. cashmirensis), and paler blue-grey mantle than others except for Kashmir nuthatch.
 The white patch on the centre of the upper tail coverts is difficult to see in the field.
 It has a small bill and pale orangey underparts with unmarked bright rufous undertail-coverts.
 The black eyestripe is broader than that of Kashmir nuthatch, and flared wider behind the eye.

 It is resident in the sub-Himalayan range from Himachal Pradesh to Arunachal Pradesh and into the South Assam Hills (Lushai Hills).
 It breeds from March to May in broad-leaved and mixed forest.

 Habitat

+Sitta himalayensis with food in Lava, West Bengal, India.

 Its natural habitats are subtropical or tropical moist lowland broadleaf forests and subtropical or tropical moist montane forests; it breeds at 1,500–3,400 m altitude, descending in winter to as low as 920 m.